PadWorld-Entertainment/cammod/Readme.md

-# Camtrace3d Support Mod for WoP 1.0
+# Camtrace3d Support Mod for WoP 1.1

+released 28.08.2008 by cyrri